eXodiquas/eXodiquas/README.md

 ![Logo](Logo112.png  "Logo")

 - ❤️ I'm a huge lover of the lisp dialect of languages. ❤️
-- 🌱 I’m currently learning Rust again and writing a library about BDDs.
+- 🌱 I’m currently learning OCaml and looking for some nice projects to contribute.
 - 📫 How to reach me: [My website](https://www.exodiquas.eu)
 - ⚡ Fun fact: 2 plus 2 is four, minus one that's three.
 Quick maffs!